Congratulations to all of our Students on their A Level Results from Mrs Johnson who praises everyone for their sheer de...Read More

 How can I record my homework?

 You will be issued with a school planner diary, with plenty of space for a timetable, homework.

 Where can I study in my non-contact lessons?

-We have The Hard WOK Café, the LRC, The Mezz and the new Sixth Form Study Centre available for private study.
+We have The Hard WOK Café, the LRC, The Mezz and the Sixth Form Hub available for private study.
 Students are also welcome to use free rooms for study.
-Some students do work in the Common Rooms too.

 How do I access the school computers?